CMSC-100-2S24-25-U3L/exer-02-html-and-css-wspeligro/README.md

 Degree Program: BS Computer Science

-Live Website Link:
+Live Website Link: file:///C:/Users/andre/OneDrive/Desktop/exer-02-html-and-css-wspeligro/exer02.html

 Steps on how to create GitHub page:
+1. Clone the repository
+2. Enter the project folder and add filename.html
+3. Add, commit, then push.

-What are your key takeaways from this exercise?
+What are your key takeaways from this exercise? always follow your code because it will get confusing